bhatvishakha/CROWD-COUNTER-using-CSRnet/README.md

 # CROWD-COUNTER-using-CSRnet

-This project counts the number of people in a crowd of both sparsely and densely occupied scenes.
+This project counts to some accuracy, the number of people in a crowd of both sparsely and densely occupied scenes.

 Dataset used is Shanghai Dataset, the link is :  https://drive.google.com/drive/folders/1JE_f8oNuUCDvNckyIEQbIQq39oUpmUAS?usp=sharing